 The convenience of being able to go back and forth to your room cannot be understated.
 Upon entering the private beach you are provided with towels, beach chairs and umbrellas.
 Because this is the South Side of the Cape the water is exceptionally warm.
 The hotel is humming with different family activities.
 You can also choose from a variety of water sports offered by Gold Coast Parasail (www.goldcoastparasail.com).
 We opted in favor of the jet ski ($115 plus $15 per passenger) and banana boat ($25 per person for 20 minutes) options.
 Just a mile down the road from the Red Jacket are sister properties the Blue Water and Riviera Beach Resorts.
 The former is where we went for the banana boat ride, which I strongly recommend.
 You need to actually swim over to the boat, which found kind of cool.

 Gold Coast Parasail is operated by Kurt Kossman and his wife Sarah.
 Kurt, 39, is also a race car driver.
 One of the most amazing aspects of his successful career is the fact that he lost his left leg to cancer in 1988.
-Kurt was diagnosed with an osteosarcoma and had to have an above the knee amputation.
-Even with the amputation Kurt was given only a 30 percent chance of survival.
-He underwent 13 months of chemotherapy and through strength and perseverance he survived.
+Kurt was diagnosed with osteosarcoma and had to have an above-the-knee amputation.
+Even with the amputation, Kurt was given only a 30 percent chance of survival.
+He underwent 13 months of chemotherapy and through strength and perseverance, he survived.
 While in the hospital Kurt designed a unique prosthetic so that he could shift the race car flawlessly and continue his racing career.
 He parasails, jet skis and in the winter skis down the steepest hills of snow.
 His message to others in his predicament?
 “You have to learn to adapt.
-It definitely changes the way you do things. ”
+It definitely changes the way you do things. “

-Staff here aim to please.
+The staff here aim to please.
 Ken Smith, director of operations for the Red Jacket group, has been with the company for 25 years while Red Jacket Beach general manager Thomas Moore has been on board for a decade.
-As more explained, every effort is made to organize different activities for the kids such as hermit crab races.
+As explained, every effort is made to organize different activities for the kids such as hermit crab races.
 There are evening buffets, with live music.

 You can call 1-800-CAPECOD or email email@example.com.

 Dining Out: When seeking out a dining spot in Yarmouth, someone pointed me to the website of the Skipper Restaurant and Chowder House (www.skipperrestaurant.com).
-As an old fan of the TV show Gilligan’s Island I was immediately intrigued by the Skipper’s take of the show’s theme song.
-The Skipper was established in 1936, and it is one of Cape Cod’s oldest waterfront restaurants with the pristine views of Nantucket sound.
-The Skipper Crew have made this restaurant the huge success that it is, by hard work and taking care of customers.
+As an old fan of the TV show Gilligan’s Island, I was immediately intrigued by Skipper’s take on the show’s theme song.
+The Skipper was established in 1936, and it is one of Cape Cod’s oldest waterfront restaurants with pristine views of the Nantucket sound.
+The Skipper Crew has made this restaurant the huge success that it is, by hard work and taking care of customers.

 Open for lunch and dinner, you can call 508-394-7406 for reservations.
 The Skipper is wheelchair accessible, with a ramp at the entrance.
 Make sure to book a table on the first floor.